top of page

 Welcome

-This is a space to read about my non-profit policy, academic and professional work on sustainability across organizations
+This is a space to read an overview of my non-profit academic, policy, and community work on sustainability across organizations.
+For details of my academic work, please see my university home page.

 My Current Significant Affiliations

-1. Lecturer (U.K. Assistant Professor), University of Bristol Law School, Faculty of Social Sciences and Law, University of Bristol
+1. Lecturer- Assistant Professor, University of Bristol Law School, Faculty of Social Sciences and Law, University of Bristol

 University Home Page: https://www.bristol.ac.uk/people/person/Temitope-Onifade-a69d8d34-5cbe-4602-b3fb-fdcb6414e8ea/